 What Are Binaural Beats and How Do They Work?

-Binaural beats are an auditory illusion created when two slightly different frequencies are presented separately to each ear, leading the brain to perceive a third tone equal to the frequency difference.
+Binaural beats are an auditory illusion created when two slightly different frequencies are presented separately to each ear.
+The brain perceives a third tone equal to the frequency difference, commonly referred to as a binaural beat.

 When the brain processes these two tones, it perceives a third, illusory rhythmic pulse.
 This perceived frequency is the difference between the two tones and is referred to as a binaural beat.